arthUFO12/GmailAssistant/INSTRUCTIONS.md

 # Gmail Assistant instructions

 To start run the assistant...
 1. Clone the repo from github.
+Make sure you are on the 'accessible-branch' using `git status` in the terminal .
+If not use `git switch accessible-branch`
 2. Email 'arth.ufongene@gmail.com' the gmail account for the inbox you would like to use.
 Might take a while to respond and give you access to the app.
 3. You will receive an invite to the google cloud project.
 Accept it, and use this linkg to take you to the project: https://console.cloud.google.com/apis/dashboard?hl=en&inv=1&invt=Ab5IYA&project=starry-diode-464720-n0
 4. Navigate to APIs and Services using the navigation menu (Three lines top left) and then to credentials which will be on the sidebar.